krakrukra/PocketAdmin/README.md

 /extra/kblayout/ ------------------ alternative keyboard layout files
 /extra/wikiPages/ ------------------ github wiki pages
 /extra/schematic\_\*.pdf ----------- pdf version of schematic
-/extra/firmware\_\* ----------- precompiled firmware image for PocketAdmin
+/extra/firmware\_\* ----------- precompiled firmware image for PocketAdmin in binary format
+/extra/firmware\_\*.dfu ------- precompiled firmware image for PocketAdmin in dfuse format
+/extra/dfuse-pack.py ------- python script to turn raw binary images into .dfu file

 ## contact info

 if you have a problem / question / feature request, here are your options for contacting me: